xdbas/RESTWork/README.md

 RESTWork
 ========

-Simple REST system to build small webservices without a huge framework or system
+Simple REST system to build small webservices without a huge framework or system for easy development.